JeffMuter/jeffmuter-portfolio/README.md

 App:

-1. Change font
+1. Do we like this font?

 About:

-1. Something to go on right side of screen for About - too much empty space
+1. Animated popup asking if someone's looking for a software dev. take them down to the email-contact form

 Skills:

 1. hovering over the whole skill activated the chevron arrow animation
-2. a sliding bar to reveal details about the skill selected
+2. Expand the div of the selected div and reveal details about my experience with that particular skill.

 Projects:

 1. Create slideshow instead of current.
 2. buttons to take you to github or website of the project

+Data:

+1. Update each skill with info about the skill.
    //////////////////////////////////////////////